g4tsn/install-mmdvm-sh/INSTALL.md

 	you will have several options to install or not answer y/n

-	the first option is for direct attached display always choose n for this option library missing
+	the second option is for direct attached display always choose n for this option library missing

 	for dmr only installation choose y for mmdvmhost dmrgateway and dashboard

-	wait for the installation to end ....
+	wait for the installation to complete.

 	During the install nano editor will allow you to edit your config files change your callsign DMR id etc

-	once you have done the edit Ctrl X  and Y to save n
+	once you have done the edit Ctrl X  and Y to save the build will continue

-	This copies all the config files into their correct place in /etc/mmdvmhost/MMDVM.ini     for example
+	All the config files into their correct place in /etc/mmdvmhost/MMDVM.ini

+	or /etc/dmrgateway/DMRGateway.ini

+	After intallation you can go back and further edit your config